MorpheusAIs/Docs/Fair Launch Details/MORTokenAMM.md

 - As additional MOR are deposited into the Uniswap pool (by MOR holders who earned them from providing Capital or Code) additional stETH yield will be deployed into the Uniswap AMM in proportion.

 - This formula is total yield from bootstrapping period will be deployed 1 for 1 with total MOR tokens earned & claimable on day 90.

+- Of course not all of the MOR claimable by day 90 will be claimed by those who earned them or even if they are claimed they may not be added to the liquidity of the AMM.

+So any portion of the "bootstrapping yield" not yet paired with MOR after 10 days (day 100 of the fair launch / May 18th 2024) will be deployed 1% per day until the bootstrapping yield has been completely been added to the AMM.

+Best practices for avoiding MEV and other "spipping" type attacks to be developed.